jpype-project/jpype/doc/userguide.rst

 following section.
 Please take my review comments with the appropriate grain of salt.
 When I was tasked with finding a replacement for Matlab Java integration for our project test bench, I evaluated a number of alternatives Python bridge codes.
-I selected JPype primarily because it presented the the most integrated API and documentation which would be suitable for getting physicists up to speed quickly.
+I selected JPype primarily because it presented the most integrated API and documentation which would be suitable for getting physicists up to speed quickly.
 Thus your criteria may yield a different selection.
-Its underlaying technology was underwhelming and thus I have had the pleasure of many hours reworking stuff under the hood.
+Its underlying technology was underwhelming and thus I have had the pleasure of many hours reworking stuff under the hood.

 For more details on what you can't do with JPype, please see Limitations_.